Dillon's Dead-Heat Breakers: Development

 The game's setting was changed away from Western-themed to post-apocalyptic because it was seen as more of a familiar setting to modern audiences.
 Its producer, Kensuke Tanabe, said it drew inspiration from Mad Max and was originally only going to be a racing game, but the old gameplay was later combined with the new.

 Reception

-Dillon's Dead-Heat Breakers received an aggregate score of 69/100 on Metacritic.
+Dillon's Dead-Heat Breakers received "mixed or average" reviews according to review aggregator Metacritic, with 40% of critics recommending the game according to OpenCritic.
 Neal Ronaghan of Nintendo World Report rated the game 8.5/10, saying that while the game was greatly improved from its predecessors, its pace was overly slow.
 CJ Andriessen of Destructoid rated it 75/100, calling it a "solid adventure through and through", but criticizing the existence of a game-breaking bug on release.
 He also stated that the process of mission preparation was "arduous" and the game's economy "baffling".
 Daniel Starkey of GameSpot rated the game 6/10, saying that while it was "action-packed", the controls were "perplexing" and the combat and day-night cycle were repetitive.
 He stated that "it's a competent and fun little outing that's almost perfectly suited for kids".